Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - When I sew a sharp corner, I lift the foot when I get to the corner, I pivot to the other direction, lower the foot and continue sewing.
 I repeat for all corners if I have more than one, as I had in the Christmas tree pillows tutorial mentioned above.

 - After finishing sewing my piece, I clip the tip of the corner as close to the seam as possible, without cutting through the seam, of course.

 - Then I thread a hand needle and tie the thread into a large knot.
 I sometimes need to do a double knot to make the first one larger.

 Pass the needle through the corner

 - With the fabric still wrong side out, I take the hand needle and thread it right through the tip of the corner and push until the needle and the whole thread is out.

-- I then thread again the point, right next to the first spot I did in the previous step.
+- I then thread again the point in the corner, right next to the first spot I did in the previous step.